 This biotope is limited to coasts with moderate exposure or less.
 Fucus serratus is highly flexible but not physically robust and an increase in wave exposure above this level will cause mechanical damage, breaking fronds or even dislodging algae from the substratum.
 Fucoids are permanently attached to the substratum and would not be able to re-attach if removed.
 Organisms living on the fronds and holdfasts will be washed away with the algae whereas free-living community components could find new habitat in surrounding areas.
-Wave exposure has been shown to limit size of fucoids (Blanchette, 1997) as smaller individuals create less resistance to wave.
+Wave exposure has been shown to limit the size of fucoids (Blanchette, 1997) as smaller individuals create less resistance to wave action.
 Mature plants are therefore more sensitive to this pressure.
 As exposure increases the fucoid population would become dominated by small juvenile algae.
-An increase in wave action beyond this would lead to dominance of the community by grazers and barnacles at the expense of fucoids.
-Increased wave can also reduce light penetration thereby lower overall photosynthesis (see 'changes in suspended solids' pressure).
+An increase in wave action beyond this would lead to the dominance of the community by grazers and barnacles at the expense of fucoids.
+Increased wave action may also reduce light penetration thereby lower overall photosynthesis (see 'changes in suspended solids' pressure).
 A reduction in wave action would have little effect as the species is naturally found in sheltered conditions.

 Sensitivity assessment.
 Fucus serratus and associated communities are sensitive to an increase in wave action as increased exposure would result in important losses both in biomass and species richness.
 However, a 3-5% change in significant wave height is unlikely to be significant and the biotope is considered to be 'Not sensitive' at the benchmark level.

+△ Chemical Pressures

+Resistance Resilience Sensitivity

+Transition elements & organo-metal contamination

+Not Assessed (NA)

+Not assessed (NA)

+Not assessed (NA)

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

+Q: NR A: NR C: NR

+This pressure is Not assessed but evidence is presented where available.